Tuition-free summer opportunities

 How to apply

-• You need to carefully review the information relating to your desired tuition-free summer school opportunity(ies) - part of the personal statement is to tell us what and why you want to study at your preferred summer school and what academic and personal benefits you will gain from it.
+- You need to carefully review the information relating to your desired tuition-free summer school opportunity(ies) - the application questions ask you to tell us why you want to study at your preferred summer school and what academic and personal benefits you will gain from it.

-• You must apply to the Global Opportunities (GO) team internally with this application form for tuition-free spaces - we advise that you prepare your personal statement in advance (see requirements in the "Selection timeline and criteria" section on the GO Summer! page)
+- You must apply to the Global Partnerships and Opportunities (GPO) team internally with this application form for tuition-free spaces - we advise that you prepare your personal statement in advance (see requirements in the "Selection timeline and criteria" section on the GO Summer! landing page)

-• When reviewing applications, the GO team will contact you if you must send applicable supporting documentation (relevant for qualifying in a certain priority group).
+- When reviewing applications, the GPO team will contact you if you must send applicable supporting documentation (relevant for qualifying in a certain priority group).
 Where requested, this documentation must be sent to summerschool@qmul.ac.uk within 3 business days in order to be considered for that priority group.

 Successful funding applications, next steps